jonnius/custom_bootlogos/README.md

 =========
 **How to flash**:

-- Use Spflash tool
+- Reboot device to fastboot
+- In a terminal and do:
-- Call MT6595_Android_scatter.txt and flash only logo.
+- `fastboot flash logo logo.bin`

 ![MEIZU MX4 Ubuntu Edition](https://github.com/rubencarneiro/devices_images/blob/master/splashMX4.png "MEIZU MX4 Ubuntu Edition")